 Who will be present at the home visit and do I have to assist?

 Only I will be present at the appointment so your assistance will be required.
-If you don't feel comfortable assisting, please find a mobile vet who has a veterinary assistant.
+If you don't feel comfortable assisting, please find another mobile vet who has a veterinary assistant.

 Do you perform dentals in-home?